Graph Representation-based Model Poisoning on the Heterogeneous Internet of Agents: Proposed GRMP Attack

 \subsubsection{Graph Signal Processing (GSP)}

-As shown in Fig.~\ref{fig:grmp}, following the VGAE model, the GRMP attacker utilizes a GSP module to integrate the reconstructed matrix \(\widehat{\mathcal{A}}\) and \(\widehat{\mathcal{F}}\), ultimately generating malicious models.
-The GSP module is designed to decompose the correlation features of the benign model, and the data features substantiating the local models.
+As shown in Fig.~\ref{fig:grmp}, following the VGAE, the proposed attacker employs a GSP module to fuse the reconstructed matrices $\widehat{\mathcal{A}}$ and $\widehat{\mathcal{F}}$, thereby generating the malicious updates.
+The GSP module is designed to decompose the correlation features between different benign updates and the data features substantiating the updates.